gurditsingh/hydeout/_posts/test.md

 The Delta Lake transaction log (also known as the Delta Log) is an ordered record of every change that has been performed on a Delta Lake table.

- - Delta Lake is built on top of Apache Spark so that at the same time in order to allow multiple readers and writers of a given table to all work on the table at the same time.
+ - Delta Lake is built on top of Apache Spark so that at the same time multiple readers and writers work on the table.
+ - It shows the correct view of the data at all times,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0MjUzMzUwMiw2MTk2MTQ5MjMsNzkxNj
+eyJoaXN0b3J5IjpbMTUzMzg3MTI4OSw2MTk2MTQ5MjMsNzkxNj
 M1NzU4LC0xMDI5MzYyMTM3LC0zNTY2MTkyMDgsLTIyNDY0NDkx
 OCwxOTkxMjA1MTQ3LC0xMTU0MTM1ODk3LC0yMDI0MzEwNTI1LC
 02ODAzMDI5NjksMTA0MDY4MDE4MCwxNjM4NjM2ODA3LDE2NDE5